SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 1. `cf target -o myorg -s development`
 1. `cd samples/Connectors/src/MySql`
 1. `dotnet restore --configfile nuget.config`
+1. Push the app
+   - When using Windows containers:
-1. Publish app to a local directory, specifying the framework and runtime (select ONE of these commands):
+     - Publish app to a local directory, specifying the runtime:
-   * `dotnet publish -f netcoreapp3.1 -r linux-x64`
+     * `dotnet publish -r win-x64`
-1. Push the app using the appropriate manifest (select ONE of these commands):
+     - Push the app using the appropriate manifest:
-   * `cf push -f manifest.yml -p bin/Debug/netcoreapp3.1/linux-x64/publish`
+     * `cf push -f manifest-windows.yml -p bin/Debug/net6.0/win-x64/publish`
+   - Otherwise:
+     - Push the app using the appropriate manifest:
+       * `cf push -f manifest.yml`

 > Note: The provided manifest will create an app named `mysql-connector` and attempt to bind the app to MySql service `myMySqlService`.